tsalik/kostas-tsalikis.com/content/posts/uploading_an_android_library_on_jcenter.md

 }
 ```

-There are a couple of thing to notice here.
-First of all, we must have already singed in JCenter and created a maven repository.
-I will leave this out of the scope of the post and provide references on how to do it.
+There are a couple of things to notice here.
+First of all, we must have already been singed in JCenter and created a maven repository.
+I will leave this part out and provide references on how to do it.
 You can check that the repository and the name of the library have the same name - `target-layout`.
 This is not something mandatory, it just happened at the time I was creating the repository.

 In order to be able to upload the artifact of the publishing, we must somehow authorize ourselves with bintray.
 The `user` and `key` fields just do that - but be aware.
-We **MUST NOT** add these values on version control as everyone could check these values and upload anything they want on your maven repository.
+We **MUST NOT** add these values on version control as everyone could check these values and upload anything, they want on your maven repository.
 We can add them as environment variables if we publish and upload through the CI server, or add them on `local.properties`(which **MUST** be on the `.gitignore`).

 If you decide to inject them through the `local.properties`, make sure that you check that the file exists - in a CI server it will not and the build will fail.